-The SEC allows us to "incorporate by reference" certain of our publicly-filed documents into this prospectus, which means that information included in those documents is considered part of this prospectus.
+This prospectus "incorporates by reference" certain of our publicly-filed documents, which means that information included in those documents is considered part of this prospectus.
 Information that we file with the SEC after the effective date of this prospectus will automatically update and supersede this information.
 We incorporate by reference the documents listed below and any future filings made with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act, until all the shares of common stock that are part of this offering are sold.